 Is Tynt worth adding to your site to be an assistant to your link building efforts?
 Sure.
 But will it actually produce a quantity of links for you?
 No.

 I get that bloggers and news sites are tired of having sites steal their content, and I 100% agree with your gripes.
-As an alternative to using Tynt for building links when your content is stolen, I would personally recommend Wordpress users check out Joost de Valk’s RSS Footer Plugin.
+As an alternative to using Tynt for building links when your content is stolen, I would personally recommend WordPress users check out Joost de Valk’s RSS Footer Plugin.

 After reading over Michael Gray’s testing with this plugin, the RSS Footer Plugin seems much more effective at putting content bandits to work for your link building efforts than Tynt.